SofianeB/B2SAFE-B2STAGE-Training/03-install-B2SAFE.md

 This document describes how to install B2SAFE 2 with iRODS4.1 on a Ubunutu 14.04 system.

 ## Environment
-Ubuntu 14.04 server, iRODS 4.1 with postgresql 9.3
+Ubuntu 14.04 server, iRODS 4.1 with postgresql 9.3.
-You will also need a handle prefix and the respective credentials to configure B2SAFE.
+You will need to have *root* rights on an iRODS server, a handle prefix and the respective credentials to configure B2SAFE.

-##Prerequisites
+To test B2SAFE in a federation you will also need to setup a federation between this iRODS server and another one.

+## Prerequisites
 For a comprehensive documentation please refer to https://github.com/EUDAT-B2SAFE/B2SAFE-core/wiki.

 - Install git: